 The liver is often called the body’s detox powerhouse because it filters harmful substances from your blood.
 However, eating the wrong foods can stress this vital organ, leading to inflammation, fat accumulation, and liver disease.
 Some common issues linked to poor liver health include fatty liver, cirrhosis, and non-alcoholic fatty liver disease (NAFLD).
 To maintain optimal liver function, it’s important to recognize the foods to avoid for liver health and make conscious dietary choices.

-Why Are Certain Foods Bad for Your Liver?
+Why are Certain Foods Bad for Your Liver?

 Many of the foods we eat today are highly processed, loaded with sugar, and rich in unhealthy fats.
 While your liver is designed to process and break down toxins, over time, a poor diet can overwhelm this organ.
 Consuming too many processed and fatty foods can lead to fat buildup in the liver, causing a condition known as fatty liver disease.
 This can progress into non-alcoholic fatty liver disease (NAFLD) and eventually lead to more serious conditions like cirrhosis or liver cancer.
 Therefore, it’s critical to avoid the worst foods for fatty liver and focus on a liver-friendly diet.

 Certain foods can cause inflammation and make it difficult for the liver to process fats and sugars, while others promote fat accumulation in the liver.
-If you already have a condition like non-alcoholic fatty liver disease, it’s even more important to know the foods to avoid with non-alcoholic fatty liver so you can prevent further damage.
+If you already have a condition like non-alcoholic fatty liver disease, it’s even more important to know the foods to avoid with non alcoholic fatty liver so you can prevent further damage.

-What Foods Are Bad for Your Liver?
+What Foods are Bad for Your Liver?

 When it comes to liver health, not all foods are created equal.
 Here are the most harmful foods you should avoid to protect your liver: